-- International Student Differential Fees: If you are a graduate student who is not a Canadian Citizen or Permanent Resident, you will be assessed an International Student Differential Fee calculated on and equal to the value of all Instructional Fees and Program Differential Fees assessed (100% Differential).
-If you become a Permanent Resident before the end of a term, the International Student Differential Fee will not be assessed in that and subsequent terms.
-Please submit original proof of your change of immigration status to the Faculty of Graduate Studies and Research (Killam Centre for Advanced Studies, 2-29 Triffo - Fall 2010/Winter 2011 Graduate Student Noninstructional Fee Schedule: In addition to Instructional Fees, all graduate students are assessed Noninstructional Fees.
+International Student Differential Fees: Thesis-based graduate students admitted before Fall 2011 and coursed-based students who are neither Canadian Citizens, Permanent Residents, or Convention Refugees or Protected Persons as defined by Citizenship and Immigration Canada are assessed an International Student Differential Fee calculated on and equal to the value of all Instructional Fees and Program Differential Fees assessed (100% Differential).
+If students become a Permanent Resident, Convention Refugee or Protected Person as defined by Citizenship and Immigration Canada before the end of a term, the International Student Differential Fee will not be assessed for the current and subsequent terms.
+Please submit original proof of your change of immigration status to the Faculty of Graduate Studies and Research (Killam Centre for Advanced Studies, 2-29 Triffo Hall).

+Fall 2011/Winter 2012 Graduate Student Noninstructional Fee Schedule: In addition to Instructional Fees, all graduate students are assessed Noninstructional Fees.
 The Noninstructional Fees assessed are based upon whether a student is full-time or part-time, and upon whether a student is on-campus or off-campus.
 Noninstructional Fees differ between Fall/Winter and Spring/Summer.